Mooch Goes to Hollywood: Plot

 Mooch, a young canine starlet, sets off for Hollywood.
 After befriending Zsa Zsa Gabor, her new friend provides the pooch with the "skinny" on the ins and outs of achieving Hollywood fame.
 Wandering through the famous haunts of tinseltown, Mooch comes across Vincent Price at the Brown Derby and ends up in his Jeep.
 Price wants to give the dog to a young admirer and takes Mooch to a veterinarian for a check-up.
-When his new owner leaves, Mooch is frightened by Dr. Hackett and bolts for the door, but is not able to catch up with Price driving away.
+When her new owner leaves, Mooch is frightened by Dr. Hackett and bolts for the door, but is not able to catch up with Price driving away.

 After checking out the psychedelic scene where she meets Phyllis Diller, her wandering takes Mooch to Dino's Lounge on Sunset Strip in West Hollywood and then to the Playboy Club in downtown Los Angeles.
 Rejected as a Playboy bunny, but still on the lookout for famous haunts, Mooch discovers Michaelangelo's Wigs where she has visions of a glamorous new look.
 Continuing on past the Classic Cat Club, Mooch encounters James Darren at an outdoor garage, and feigns an injury to get his attention.
 On a trip to the seashore, new adventures await with new friends.
 Hoping to land a contract, Mooch tags along with two girls being discovered by a producer Jerry Hausner.
 Ending up back at the veterinarian, Mooch joins a wild menagerie of animals waiting for Dr. Hackett.

-Placed in the veterinarian's kennel, Mooch makes his escape and heads for Paragon Studios.
-On his tour of the back lots, famous catch phrases waft through the air.
+Placed in the veterinarian's kennel, Mooch makes her escape and heads for Paragon Studios.
+On her tour of the back lots, famous catch phrases waft through the air.
 After interrupting a wild west shooting scene, Mooch sneaks into the dressing room of Jill St. John.
 Taking her turn in the hairdresser's chair, the young starlet finds her way to a recording session with Jim Backus, playing Mr. Magoo, who needs a dog for an upcoming production.
 He becomes her next master, taking Mooch home to meet his wife Henny, and the many friends arriving for a garden party, including all of Mooch's former owners.

 Finally making one last attempt at achieving stardom, Mooch checks out a Hollywood estate and jumps aboard the owner's car.
 It turns out to be Dr. Hackett, who ultimately adopts the stray.